AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is an AI-powered, multi-tenant enterprise platform designed to centralize and optimize business operations across various modules (CRM, POS, WMS, Analytics, HR, CMS).
+W3 Suite is an AI-powered, multi-tenant enterprise platform designed to centralize and optimize business operations across various modules including CRM, POS, WMS, Analytics, HR, and CMS.
 Its core purpose is to enhance efficiency, market responsiveness, and strategic decision-making through integrated workflow automation, intelligent routing, and an AI Voice Agent System.
 The platform aims to provide a comprehensive solution for managing complex business processes and data to drive growth across diverse industries.

 # User Preferences
 - Preferred communication style: Simple, everyday language